 Public Transportation: complicated, by bus or trail to Grand Junction, and then hitchhike

 Plane: Commercial airline service available to Gunnison, Montrose, and Grand Junction.
 You can rent a car at the airport.

-The area would be great to tour on bicycle and the East Portal Road (paved) leading to the bottom of Black Canyon and Crystal Dam is one of the steepest roads t in Colorado.
+The area would be great to tour on bicycle (lots of hills) and the East Portal Road (paved) leading to the bottom of Black Canyon and Crystal Dam is one of the steepest roads t in Colorado.
 It has 16% grade.

 Hikes in Curecanti

 Curecanti is known more for its water based activities, uniformed hikers don't know that Curecanti National Recreation Area has many excellent places to hike, and one of my favorite hikes in the area (including Black Canyon and Gunnison Gorge) is below described Curecanti Creek Trail.
 You don't need to obtain a permit or pay a day-use fee to hike in Curecanti NRA, or to use several primitive campsites in the NRA (some accessible by trail, some by boat only).

 Neversink Trail - The pretty Neversink Trail is popular with birders because of its proximity to a great blue heron rookery.
 This flat, easy to follow trail is wheelchair accessible, winding its way along the north bank of the Gunnison River through a riparian environment of the cottonwoods, willows, and wildflowers.
 There are benches to rest at along the way, perfect for observing the bird life.
 The river is sometimes wadeable, attracting fishermen and children intent on exploring around the pools and shallows.
 The trail leads east from the parking lot of the Neversink Picnic Area, 5 miles west of Gunnison off the south side of US-50.
 Pick up a Neversink Trail Guide at the parking area.

 Length: 1.5 miles round trip, minimal elevation change